exakat/php-static-analysis-tools/README.md

 * [RIPS](https://www.ripstech.com/) - The superior security software for PHP applications.
 Source code static analyser for vulnerabilities.
 * [Scrutinizer](https://scrutinizer-ci.com/) - Improve code quality and find bugs before they hit production with our continuous inspection platform.
 * [SideCI](https://sideci.com/) - CI for automated code review by code analysis.
+* [Laravelshift](https://laravelshift.com/) - the automated way to upgrade Laravel applications.
+Upgrade Laravel applications all the way from Laravel 4.2 to the latest version of Laravel.

 ## Misc